-Rationale for this requirement:
+1 Rationale for this requirement:

-The value of 50 nF is a compromise such that for a given piece of equipment this value is sufficiently high to dominate all parasitic capacitances to unit case, and low enough such that if many equipments are connected to a bus, the sum of bypassing capacitors to unit case and thus to ground reference is not significantly biasing the insulation of the bus or bus return to ground.
+The value of 150 nF is a compromise such that for a given piece of equipment this value is sufficiently high to dominate all parasitic capacitances to unit case, and low enough such that if many equipment are connected to a bus, the sum of bypassing capacitors to unit case and thus to ground reference is not significantly biasing the insulation of the bus or bus return to ground.

+2 The measurement of the common mode capacitance is made with positive and return lines of the power switching converters shorted.

+3 The common mode capacitance accounts for both filtering and damping capacitors.

 ECSS-E-ST-20_0020208

-If a switching converter is externally synchronized, it shall remain in nominal operation for any increase or decrease of synchronizing frequency, intermediate amplitude of synchronizing signal, phase jumps, or loss and recovery of the signal.
+If a switching converter is externally synchronized, it shall deliver output voltages within specification for any increase or decrease of synchronizing frequency, intermediate amplitude of synchronizing signal, phase jumps, or loss and recovery of the signal.

 ECSS-E-ST-20_0020209

-An analysis at unit level shall be performed to verify that no single failure generates an increase of conducted emission exceeding specified limit by more than 6 db.
+An analysis at unit level shall be performed to verify that no single failure generates an increase of conducted emission exceeding specified limit by more than 6 dB.

 ECSS-E-ST-20_0020210

-If an increase of conducted emission exceeding specified limit by more than 6 db is identified from the unit level analysis of 5.7.5f, then a system level analysis shall be conducted to ensure that compatibility is maintained.
+If an increase of conducted emission exceeding specified limit by more than 6 dB is identified from the unit level analysis of 5.7.5f, then a system level analysis shall be conducted to ensure that compatibility is maintained.

 Rationale for this requirement: